MyNameisBram/Bram-Tunggala/index.md

+# About
+Bram was born in Jakarta, Indonesia and moved to suburbs of Atlanta when he was 7 years old.
+He now lives in almost Decatur with his wife, 7 month old son, and their cat Hodor.

-# What people say about Bram:
+### What people say about Bram:
 His wife says he's a loving husband, his son would say he's a compassionate father (in baby language of course), his parents would say he's a respectful son, his simblings would say he's a risk taker, his friends would say he's encouraging and loyal, his ex-empolyers/peers would says he's a diligent worker, and he would say he's a dreamer and has an optimistic outlook on life.

 ### What does Bram like to do?
-- run around chasing his 7 month old son Max, who crawls really really really fast
+- run around chasing his 7 month old son, who crawls really really really fast
-- drink beer with his beautiful wife Emily and play devil's advocate even though he agrees with her 99% of the time
+- drink beer with his beautiful wife and play devil's advocate even though he agrees with her 99% of the time
 - having friends over, smoking meat on his big green egg and starting a conversation with... remember the time when...
 - golfing, then contemplating on why he still plays because he's not very good at it
 - hanging out at the YMCA outdoor pool watching his son dip his face in the water and regretting it, then repeating a hundred more times because... babies right?